acuvity/mcp-servers-registry/mcp-server-chart/README.md

 The deployment will create a Kubernetes service with a `healthPort`, that is used for liveness probes and readiness probes.
 This health port can also be used by the monitoring stack of your choice and exposes metrics under the `/metrics` path.

-See full charts [Readme](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-chart/charts/mcp-server-chart/README.md) for more details about settings.
+See full charts [Readme](https://github.com/acuvity/mcp-servers-registry/tree/main/mcp-server-chart/charts/mcp-server-chart/README.md) for more details about settings and runtime security including guardrails activation.

 </details>